Transition to Access Pearson

 How to upgrade to Access Pearson

-If Access Pearson is available to you, transition or upgrade as follows.
+If the Access Pearson link is available to you, transition or upgrade as follows.

 LMSs and courses eligible for upgrade | Instructions |